KryxaRoz/ROS2-driver-for-mitsubishi-RH-6FRH-robot/README.md

 https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html

 After succesfully installing ROS2 humble, it is required to install some necessary packages.
 Without them, you won't be able to run the driver.
-Use commandsd below to install all the required packages:
+Use commands below to install all the required packages:

 sudo apt-get install ros-humble-joint-state-publisher-gui